 Lawful Neutral and Chaotic Evil characters have nothing to agree on.
 They disagree on the nature of law and order.
 For Lawful Neutral, law and order help society to function, for Chaotic Evil order is something to be ignored completely with reckless abandon, or it’s a tool to be used to manipulate others.

 A Chaotic Evil character is completely out for themselves.
-They will kill, lie, steal and cheat out of hatred, bloodlust or just for fun.
+They will mislead people, break promises and harm others out of anger or just for fun.
 They don’t even work well with others because they don’t keep promises and are disloyal.
 They can only be controlled with force.

 For a Lawful Neutral character, their word is their bond and they will follow their order to the letter.
 Their personal needs are secondary to adhering to their code.